rbind/b-rodrigues.github.com/content/index.md

 I program mostly in R and love sharing my knowledge, that's why I started this blog.
 I share my posts also on [R-bloggers](http://www.r-bloggers.com) and [Rweekly](https://rweekly.org).
 In my posts, I discuss new packages I discovered or new ways of using packages.

+I also have a [youtube channel](https://www.youtube.com/c/BrunoRodrigues1988) for those of you that prefer watching videos instead of reading.

 If you find this blog useful, you might want to follow me on [twitter](https://www.twitter.com/brodriguesco) for blog post updates and